10 Emblematic Argentine Writers

 Esteban Echeverría

-His story El Matadero is considered the [highlight] first story in Argentine literature [/ highlight].
-It was published in 1876, more than twenty years after his death, and anticipated the realistic narrative of our country.
+The story El Matadero is considered the first short story in Argentine literature.
+It was published in 1876, more than twenty years after his death, and it anticipated the realistic narrative of our country.
+Its author, Esteban Echeverría, Argentine writer and poet, was one of the most brilliant minds of the so-called ’37 generation.

 Domingo Faustino Sarmiento (1811-1888)